ember-cli/ember-cli-blueprint-test-helpers/README.md

   "nodetest": "node tests/nodetest-runner.js
 }
 ```
-Then you can use `npm nodetest` to run.
+Then you can use `npm run nodetest` to run.

 Generating Blueprint Tests
 --------------------------